mohessaid/devdocs/versioned_docs/version-4.3/guides/javascript/index.md

 Moodle has three main ways to include your JavaScript and the best way will depend on your content.
 These are:

-- from a template via `requirejs`;
+- from a template via `requirejs`.
-- from PHP via the output requirements API; and
+- from PHP via the output requirements API.
 - from other JavaScript via `import` or `requirejs`.

 ### Including from a template